Nf4ll/ipTracker/README.md

 cd ipTracker spiderfoot/modules
 ```

-Now, you will run and select my module and start the scan.
+Now, you will run, select my module and start the scan.